-The following information is not required for set-up or operation of the Tanium Connector.
+The following information is not required for set-up or operation of the Tanium connector.

 The connection to Tanium lists imported hardware and software inventory.
-Details of imported data can be viewed on the All Inventory page by filtering results by the Connection name you choose.
+Details of imported data can be viewed on the All Inventory page by filtering results by the Connection name you chose for your connection.
 You can then select the Name to view full list of properties that have been imported for a single inventory device.

-Imported inventory data displays in the General, Hardware, Applications, and Evidence tabs as appropriate.
+In the inventory device properties, imported inventory data displays in the General, Hardware, Applications, and Evidence tabs as appropriate.
 See online help for full details.